SagarPatange/Quantum_Optimization/README.md

 \sum_{w=0}^{W-1} y_{w,c} = 1, \quad \forall c \in C
 $$

-This means that for each customer $ c $, the sum of all warehouse assignments must equal **1** (the customer cannot be left unassigned or assigned to multiple warehouses).
+This means that for each customer $c$, the sum of all warehouse assignments must equal **1** (the customer cannot be left unassigned or assigned to multiple warehouses).

 To enforce this constraint in the QUBO model, we use a **quadratic penalty function**: